elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 ## RETRO

 Retrieval-Enhanced Transformer [@borgeaud2022improving] introduces a technique where the relevant context information is processed by cross-attention.
 The retrieval is performed by frozen BERT embeddings.
-The retrieved chunks are then modified based-on the input information using cross attention in the encoder as well.
+The retrieved chunks are then modified based on the input information using cross attention in the encoder as well.

 In the decoder cross-attention then incorporates the modified retrieved information into the input.